25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### Class Based State

-To have mutable data that represent the state of that component, React provides a private object called `this.state` whose data can be changed by calling `this.setState()`.
+To have mutable data that represent the state of that component, React provides a private object called `this.state` whose data can be changed by calling `this.setState()`

 - The state object needs to be initialized inside the constructor function else it **will have `null` value**